rlipscombe/erlang-cluster/erlclu/README.md

 ...but note that it breaks if you've not set `verify_peer`, because it attempts to parse stdout.
 That makes it _really_ hard to debug.

-## Connecting to SSH daemon
+It takes multiple seconds to connect, so maybe you want to use SSH instead...

-...to use SSH, rather than remote console?
+## Connecting to the SSH daemon

 ```
 kubectl --namespace erlclu port-forward pods/erlclu-7d86f49786-qq79w 10022:10022